AnthonyDeSimone/crestron_logging/README.md

 	with values separated from (formatted) timestamps by a semi-colon.
 Any request without associated data will return "No Data".
 Valid graph requests will serve an image generated by the Google Charts API at a resolution of 999x250, which is the maximum.
-If there is not
+If there is not enough data to produce a graph, an image dsiaplying that information will be served.

 	The API is below.